Antitrust & Foreign Investment Counsel, Hong Kong SAR

-“I advise on all aspects of Hong Kong and Chinese cartel and competition law investigations, as well as competition litigation and Asian/global merger control.
-I focus on counselling clients through the challenges of newer competition law regimes across Asia.”
+"I advise on all aspects of Hong Kong and Chinese cartel and competition law investigations, as well as competition litigation and Asian/global merger control.
+I focus on counselling clients through the challenges of Hong Kong’s Competition Ordinance and other Asian competition law regimes."

 Education and qualifications